AronQuiambao/About-me/README.md

   <img src="asset/me.png" alt="My Picture" width="200" style="border-radius: 50%;">
 </p>

 Hi!
-I'm **Quiambao, Aron Daniel B.**, a chill developer, laid back but still competitive programer who is passionate on learning new technologies.
+I'm **Aron Daniel B. Quiambao**, a chill developer, laid back but still competitive programer who is passionate on learning new technologies.
 I enjoy discovery something new, trying something new and changing for the new.

 ---